-Every piece of work will be marked:
+Every piece of work will be marked.

-- Adults mark in red pen - Assessing the work against the learning objective and the success criteria - Highlight successes in yellow: Once the learning intention has been made clear, the marking has to be focused on that (from Year 2) - Blue improvement prompts Highlighted in blue by the adult (from Year 2) - Some highlighting should be completed during lesson time so that pupils can respond to feedback during the lesson - Teachers write an improvement prompt or question in red pen - Verbal comments to pupils is also a form of marking and should be recorded during the lesson and/or after the lesson.
-This is indicated by writing a V in red pen by the LO - Use the codes to help children identify areas to be improved.
+- Adults mark in red pen - Assessing the work against the learning objective and the success criteria - Highlight successes in yellow: Once the learning intention has been made clear, the marking has to be focused on that (from Year 2) - Blue improvement prompts Highlighted in blue by the adult (from Year 2) - Some highlighting should be completed during lesson time so that pupils can respond to feedback during the lesson - Teachers write an improvement prompt or question in red pen - Verbal feedback comments to pupils are also a form of marking and should be recorded during the lesson and/or after the lesson.
+This is indicated by writing VF followed by a word or two to indicate the area of focus e.g. 'VF - Punctuating Speech'. - Use the codes to help children identify areas to be improved.